Rhyno Equity Group

 Rhyno is a private equity firm looking to acquire mid-market manufacturing companies in the GTA.
 The five partners are strong operators and entrepreneurs.

-With Rhyno's focus on the acquisition - due diligence, managing the relationship with the seller, and preparing for post-closing, the partners wanted FirePower to manage the debt financing process.
-FirePower's investment banking team prepared a deal package and distributed it to 23 prospective lenders, then ran an auction that generated 8 proposals with significant variance in terms, cost and amortization.
+With Rhyno's focus on the acquisition - due diligence, managing the relationship with the seller, and preparing for post-closing, the partners wanted FirePower to manage the structuring process.
+FirePower's M&A Advisory team prepared a deal package and distributed it to institutional lenders, then ran an auction that generated 8 proposals with significant variance in terms, cost and amortization.
 Through the auction process and subsequent negotiation, FirePower was able to identify the best lender for Rhyno.
 The key takeaway: while senior banks may look the same, they view risk differently, so it's essential to generate multiple proposals across banks to expose the differences, and then negotiate best pricing and terms.